hacks-guide/Guide_Wii/docs/key-information.md

 The Wii is an aging console, and as such, may have difficulties connecting to modern wireless networks.

-Its network hardware is based on 802.11g (retroactively named WiFi 3), which operates on the 2.4 GHz band.
+Its network hardware is based on 802.11g (retroactively named Wi-Fi 3), which operates on the 2.4 GHz band.
 It also supports a maximum of WPA2-PSK (AES) personal network encryption.
-You must make sure your network supports these standards if you would like to use WiFi with your Wii.
+You must make sure your network supports these standards if you would like to use Wi-Fi with your Wii.

 For the Wii U, vWii uses the internet settings set in the Wii U's main settings, but can be optionally separated with the [Wii VC Launch](https://hb-app.store/wiiu/WiiVCLaunch) Aroma plugin.